muratk5n/thirdwave/en/README.md

 price..
 These are things one does not see at a bottom.
 The complacency is staggering.
 I fear that the investing public will soon get the memo and that there will be a rush for the exits.
-The Fed safety net has Ben removed.
+The Fed safety net has Been removed.
 In fact, the Fed put has been replaced by a Fed call.
 Whatever happened to don’t fight the Fed?"

 ---